-Students’ engagement with social media (SM) range from wholesale immersion to total disconnection.
-Rarely does one come into COMM601 without a predisposition to SM one way or the other.
+Students’ engagement with digital and social media (SM) range from wholesale immersion to total disconnection.
+Rarely does one come into COMM601 without a predisposition to these topics one way or the other.

 In this course, we will study trends, which is to say that we will be “dipping our cup” into the realtime stream of contemporary issues as well as examining some of the apps and platforms that are relevant today and perhaps gone tomorrow!

-We will explore some significant themes, events, and narratives that have shaped how SM proliferates globally, and how, in turn, it has shaped us as a society in the present moment.
+We will explore some significant themes, events, and narratives that have shaped how digital and SM proliferates globally, and how, in turn, it has shaped us as a society in the present moment.

 Your goal in this course is to develop a position on each topic that reflects your insight drawn from a variety of authoritative perspectives as well as from those of your peers and the research you have conducted on your own.

 Ultimately, the educational outcome of COMM601 is that you will be able to speak intelligently about the topics we cover in this course under any situation: professional, academic, or personal.

 Readings & Media

 Required Article: Anil Dash – “12 Things Everyone Should Understand About Tech“

 Dash is a software developer and writer on Medium.
 He states: “Tech is more important than ever, deeply affecting culture, politics and society.
 Given all the time we spend with our gadgets and apps, it’s essential to understand the principles that determine how tech affects our lives….
 Technology isn’t an industry, it’s a method of transforming the culture and economics of existing systems and institutions.”